Mendocino Farms: Menu

 A kid's menu is also offered.

 Locations

 In California, the chain mainly centers around the population centers of Los Angeles, Orange County, San Diego, Sacramento, and San Francisco.

-As of 2024, its locations in Texas are found in Houston and the Dallas-Fort Worth metroplex, and Washington eateries are only in Seattle.
+As of 2024, its locations in Texas are found in Houston and the Dallas-Fort Worth metroplex.
+As of 2026, Washington eateries are only in the Seattle area.
+Locations also exist in the Phoenix and Chicago areas.

 Reception

 The company was included in Nation's Restaurant News' 2013 50 Hottest Emerging Concepts.
 The founders, Mario Del Pero and Ellen Chen-Del Pero were also featured in the website's Power List 2016.